rafosw/rudy/README.md

   -c 50 -p 2MB -i 8
 ```

-**Declare a payload size larger than the server's body size limit.**
+**Monitor connection closures related to maximum body sizes.**
-If the target has a maximum body size (e.g. Nginx `client_max_body_size 10m`), declare `-p 12MB`.
-The server will accept the connection and wait for data up to its limit, giving you more time per thread before it closes the connection.
+If the target enforces a maximum body size, the server may still close the connection after a certain amount of data has been received.
+Monitor the connection lifetime and combine with `--adaptive` to react to early closures and maintain thread exhaustion.

 **Combine with a real form payload using `-d`.**
 Servers that validate form fields early (before reading the full body) will process your custom data and wait for the remainder.
 This keeps the thread alive while also triggering application-level logic, increasing resource consumption beyond just the network layer.